 For the genetic dependency analysis of PAAD, the KRAS alleles with a sufficient number of cell lines were G12D, G12R, and G12V (there were not enough WT KRAS cell lines to include in the analysis).
 GSEA revealed substantial differences in the dependencies of critical cellular pathways (Supplementary Fig. 9a).
 For instance, the G12D cell lines demonstrated a reduced dependency on the genes at the G2 and M DNA-damage checkpoint (Supplementary Fig. 9b).
 Moreover, the G12R cell lines were less dependent on PI3K signaling downstream of FGFR1, driven through a reduced dependency on FRS2 (fibroblast growth factor receptor substrate 2) and GRB2, which encodes a protein linking EGFR to the GEF SOS1 (Supplementary Fig. 9c).
 Similarly, the cell lines with KRAS G12V mutations were less sensitive to the knock-out of genes implicated in cellular senescence (Supplementary Fig. 9d).
 This enrichment was driven by a significantly reduced dependence upon JUN, which encodes the transcription factor c-JUN, and a beneficial impact on growth (a positive dependency score) from knocking-out MAPK8 (JNK-1), which regulates c-JUN via phosphorylation (Supplementary Fig. 10).
-In these cell lines, 130 individual genes demonstrated KRAS allele-specific genetic dependency (Supplementary Fig. 10a; Supplementary Table 10).
-Several noteworthy interactions include a regulator of cell cycle progression, KHDRBS1 75, the oxygen sensor, EGLN2 76, and a stabilizer of p53, BRI3BP 77 (Supplementary Fig. 10b).
+In these cell lines, 130 individual genes demonstrated KRAS allele-specific genetic dependency (Supplementary Fig. 10a; Supplementary Data 11).
+Several noteworthy interactions include a regulator of cell cycle progression, KHDRBS1 72, the oxygen sensor, EGLN2 73, and a stabilizer of p53, BRI3BP 74 (Supplementary Fig. 10b).
 Overall, the KRAS alleles were associated with substantially different genetic dependencies on specific cellular processes, signaling pathways, and individual genes.

 An integrated analysis of allele-specific comutation and genetic dependencies.